 - Citadel Nights: During the holy month of Ramadan, when Muslims fast during daylight hours, after dark the city comes alive with events and happenings – including this cycle of prestigious night-time concerts and recitals of classical Arab music and song at the ancient Citadel Hill, towering above downtown Amman.

-- Arab Film Festival Amman: This prestigious showcase of cinema from around the Arab world, staged over a week in summer, attracts visitor from all over.
+- Arab Film Festival Amman: This prestigious showcase of cinema from around the Arab world, staged over a week in summer, attracts visitors from all over.

 - Dead Sea Marathon: (deadseamarathon.com) The Dead Sea marathon is one of the world’s toughest annual marathon events, with participants tackling various courses from Amman down to a finishing point beside the Dead Sea, the lowest point on earth – including a 10km (6-mile), long race an official 42km (26-mile) marathon and a 50km (31-mile) ‘ultra’ marathon.

-- Souk Jara: Head to this fun, quirky, colourful weekly street market of crafts, food, books and clothes, which stretches along one of the lanes behind Rainbow Street, for impromptu musical events, public jam sessions and hipster happenings until 2200 or later.
+- Souk Jara: Head to this fun, quirky, colorful weekly street market of crafts, food, books, and clothes, which stretches along with one of the lanes behind Rainbow Street, for impromptu musical events, public jam sessions and hipster happenings until 2200 or later.

 HOW TO REACH AND TRAVEL THROUGH JORDAN

-To travel within the country, buses are very comfortable and minibuses and taxis are very affordable.
+To travel within the country, buses are very comfortable and minibusses and taxis are very affordable.

 GENERAL INFORMATION ON JORDAN

 health tips & vaccination: drink bottled water and avoid ice.